 Every year we build one of the most creative, challenging and fun park courses for three days of professional skate and BMX competitions.
 Carrying on what seems to be a perfect tradition, we work with the UK’s premium park builders, Four One Four Skateparks.
 In 2016 Four One Four designed an insane park to ensure the iBMXff World Championships had the best possible platform to show the progression of BMX.
 The park also lent itself perfectly to Skate and Inline with the introduction of more street obstacles.
 We're now working hard on next year's designs.
 Stay tuned for more details in Spring 2017.

-We are stoked to present to you the 2016 NASS Pro Park.
-With the iBMXff World championships coming to NASS our park will take centre stage.
+We present to you the NASS Pro Park.
+With the iBMXff World championships returning to NASS our park will take centre stage.
 Yet again, the guys at Four One Four Skateparks have come through with another incredible park design that sees the perfect mix of street and transition to offer an all round park experience.
 From the return of ‘Elvis’ to the addition of some crazy new street obstacles, we are sure that this park will offer the canvas for the worlds best BMX’ers and Skaters to express their art.

 Someone that has demonstrated his supremacy in the NASS Pro Park is two times NASS Pro BMX champion Logan Martin, who had the following to say -